Jgayle-28/crwn-cothing/README.md

 # Crown Clothing

+## The Why

-This project is a practice e-commerce app to help sharpen skills
+This project is a practice e-commerce app to help sharpen skills, try new strategies and naming conventions for file structure and components

 ## Technologies and features